neskweek/LightSaberOS/README.md

 9. Beware  the amount of debug settings you uncoment: they add significant amount of data to the compile.
 I've made them modular for this reason, so take advantage of it.

-## TODO :
-By priority :

-* Better README.md (Work in progress)
-* Find a way to remove delays function from (and induced by) DFPlayer lib.
-I think it's interferring with movements detection system (especially clash ones)
-* Find a way to make hum relaunch unoticable
-_(not sure it will be possible with DFPlayer mini)_
-* Try to reduce compiled hex file to be able to add  more functionnality and/or handling of more modules
-(IMU/Music players).
-* Make powerOn/powerOff ledstring effect sync to soundfont soundfiles play time.
-	* Add 2 time-variables to setup in soundfont.h
-* Find a use to:
-	* short press Aux switch in standby mode
-	* double click on Main switch in action/config/standby mode
-	* double clik on Aux switch in action/config/standby mode.

-## Videos
-* [Quick tour (made under v1.0 RC4)] (https://youtu.be/mc8scn_qyFM)
-* [Motion Detection Demo (made under v1.0 RC5)] (https://www.youtube.com/watch?v=wY8BSSEyYLY)

-## Known Bug :
-* In config mode, when chosing a new SoundFont, on some occasions, LSOS doesn't play the boot sound like it should...
-I can't find why

-## Thanks

-Thanks to __Protonerd__ from Arduino Forum for initiating this project.
-Thanks to __Jakesoft__ from Arduino Forum for is initial ideau of using Arduino device to build a lightsaber.
-Thanks to [__Joe Barlow__](https://www.freesound.org/people/joe93barlow/) for his excellent opensource soundfont that I did remix for our needs.